spdes/computational-sde-intro-lecture/README.md

 By attending (not necessarily all) the seminar courses and completing their writing assigments/exericses, you get upgrade to 9 credits.

-1. **Continuous-time filtering**. <br>
+1. **Differential geometry for continuous-time stochastic filtering: the projection filter**. <br>
-    This lecture is concerned with continuous-time filtering, for example, Zakai equation, Kushner equation, and projection filtering. <br>
+    The continuous-time stochastic filtering problem consists in solving the Kushner--Stratonovich equation which is an infinite-dimensional stochastic partial differential equation difficult to solve.
+In this lecture, we introduce a differential geometry approach for solving the equation: the projection filtering.
+The projection filters approximate the filtering solution by projecting the solution onto a manifold of parametric familiy, resulting in a finite-dimensional stochastic differential equation that is easy to solve. <br>
-    Date: 13:15 - ?, 17 Nov, 2022.
+    Date: 13:15 - 14:45, 17 Nov, 2022.
 Zoom <br>
     Lecturer: [Muhammad Fuady Emzir](https://scholar.google.com/citations?user=nfBRAHAAAAAJ&hl=en) (KFUPM)

 2. **SDEs and Markov chain Monte Carlo**. <br>